 Q: “How would you learn to become an effective instructional leader, if most of your time is spent on student discipline and managing buses and lunchrooms?”

 A: “All the responsibilities you just cited may not be glamorous, but they are essential in running the school.
 Somebody needs to do them, and they need to be done well.
 Someday I would like to become an instructional leader, and I would like to become a principal.
 I will do whatever the principal needs me to do, but I would really appreciate any opportunity to learn more about the instructional side of things, which would lead to improvement of instruction.
 I would like the principal and the other supervisors to act as my mentors.
-I’d also appreciate any available opportunities to receive state-of-the-art training.”
+I’d also appreciate to participate in any available opportunities to receive state-of-the-art training.”